 - displays a particularly robust approach to answering the research question

-Shortlisted papers are then ranked using the same criteria as above by a panel of editorial board members who did NOT handle the papers, to minimise bias towards a particular field.
+Shortlisted papers are then ranked using the same criteria as above by a panel of editorial board members, who have no conflicts of interest and who did not handle the papers, to minimise bias towards a particular field.
+The panel will be instructed to be aware of potential biases in their evaluation i.e. gender, nationality, geographic location.
 The top papers (up to 3 winners) will be awarded the Stearns Prize for that calendar year.
-The full shortlist will be made available online for prize year 2022 onwards.

 2022 Winners